Sign-up for On the Money by ATB now.

 By ATB Financial 7 March 2022 3 min read

-With physical distancing and other safety measures in place, more Albertans have turned to online and mobile banking to manage their money and complete transactions.
+As physical distancing and other safety measures became the norm, more Albertans turned to online and mobile banking to manage their money and complete transactions.
 From paying for curbside delivery to sending e-transfers, online banking is convenient and contactless.
-But if you’re not that familiar with digital banking, you might have some questions about how safe it is and what you can do to keep your personal information personal.
+For some, it’s been a difficult transition and you might have some questions about how safe it is and what you can do to keep your personal information personal.

 Here are four tips to help you navigate online banking securely.

 1. Lock it up

 The first step is to make sure you password protect or lock whatever device you use to bank online.
 That way if you misplace your phone or walk away from the computer, your information won't be open for anyone to view.

 The same applies to your social media privacy settings.
 Making your account private can protect you from hackers that troll social media accounts for information, like security question answers, that can help them access your bank account.

 2. Don’t share sensitive information

 Logins and passwords shouldn't be shared, plain and simple.
 While it's natural to want to share your login information with a family member or spouse, that opens you up to more risk (especially if the other person is hacked or misplaced).
 If you have a joint account holder, they can create their own login credentials.
 This way, you never have to share login information.

 3. Be vigilant online

 The same caution applies to email.
 When you get an email you should always verify who you’re dealing with and if they’re legitimate.
 Follow these 7 tips to protect yourself from scams and fraud, including how to recognize phishing and other online scams.

 Want to create an additional line of defense?
 Check your online accounts regularly—when you get your monthly statement, for example—to check for any unusual activity or unauthorized withdrawals.

 4. E-transfer the right way